christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 environments.
 During one of Cohen's lectures, the audience's favorable reception to an auditorium-sized projection of AARON making images validated live performance on screen as a superlative medium.
-What came next, at the turn of the millenium, was "the most important cultural experiment" of Cohen's first three decades of computer art.[^cohen2002]
+What came next, at the turn of the millennium, was "the most important cultural experiment" of Cohen's first three decades of computer art.[^cohen2002]

 ## A Medium for the Public